Youth Camping Program

-Youth Corps Camping programs have a tuition of $225.
+Youth Camping programs have tuition of $300.
 Tuition assistance is available to help cover most of these costs.
-Tuition Assistance is awarded based on a families' size and monthly income and we are determined to not make tuition a barrier for our programs so please contact us with any questions.
+Tuition Assistance is awarded based on need and we are determined to not make tuition a barrier for our programs, please contact us with any questions.

-Youth Corps Camping participants earn an education stipend for their participation and can also earn bonuses.
+Youth Camping participants earn an education stipend for their participation and can also earn bonuses.
 Both the stipend and bonus is paid in the form of a check made out to the participant which they can use as they wish.
-The base stipend is $300 a week which equals:
+The base stipend is $283 a week with rustic camping and food included which equals:

-In addition to the base stipend, participants have the opportunity to earn up to $50 in bonuses a week for safety, dependability, and completing the program.
-Bonuses are paid upon completion of the program.
+In addition to the base stipend, participants have the opportunity to earn up to $50 in bonuses a week (also part of the education stipend) for safety, reliability.
+Bonuses are paid upon completion of the program session.

 Participants leaving the program before the graduation date will receive a prorated portion of this stipend, calculated to the nearest full day of work, but will forfeit all bonuses.

-ICC participants are required to provide their own transportation to and from the orientation and graduation for their specific program.
-ICC can provide some travel assistance from Boise to the ICC headquarters for those traveling on trains, plains, and busses, call us for more information.
+ICC participants are required to provide their own transportation to and from their orientation and graduation for their specific program.
 In the event that a participant chooses to leave prior to completion, is asked to leave or is unable to complete the program for any reason, they are still required to provide and fund their transportation home.
-In the event circumstances require ICC to provide and/or pay for a participant’s transportation home for any reason, the participant and his/her family agree to reimburse ICC, upon demand, for all expenses it incurs.
+In the event circumstances require NYC to provide and/or pay for a participant’s transportation home for any reason, the participant and his/her family agree to reimburse NYC, upon demand, for all expenses it incurs.

-To apply for a program, Check the schedule to make sure that you are free for the entire period of the program, and then complete the application online.
+To apply for a program, please read the description of the program, check the schedule to make sure that you are free for the entire period of the program, and then complete the application and the additional paperwork.
 Once a youth is offered a position into our program they will be required to 1.
 Call and confirm their position and 2.
 Either pay the full tuition or pay at least 25% of the tuition and set up a payment plan to pay the remaining tuition in full before the program starts.